troyvassalotti/troyv.dev/README.md

 # troyv.dev
-This is my personal site.
-I like to think of it as a portfolio.
+This is a site on the web.